Kalgoorlie-Boulder Mining Innovation Hub

 Alignment

-The hub supports the Australian Government’s national innovation and science agenda which encourages the best and brightest minds to work together to solve key challenges.
+The Hub supports the Australian Government’s national innovation and science agenda which encourages the best and brightest minds to work together to solve key challenges.

 It also aligns with the Regional Development Plan developed by the City of Kalgoorlie Boulder.